quasar098/ctf-writeups/amateursctf-2023/gitint-7d/README.md

 print(reduce(n, 0))
 ```

+this made me think that it was in one of the other markdown files but it wasn't

 i also tried looking at github api to see if anything was being hidden, which nothing was (see [here](https://api.github.com/repos/les-amateurs/more-CTFd-mods/pulls/2))

 i did not end up solving this one